lese100/Auction_House/README.md

 ## Built With ##

-The program was written in Java, using JavaFX and IntelliJ IDEA.
+The program was written in Java and JavaFX, using IntelliJ IDEA.

 ## Authors and Contributors ##